Sindhujthapa/MinersSequel/readme.md

 * Add features like hours played, game genre, review length, or user reputation to see if these improve classification performance.
 * Perform a detailed analysis of misclassified examples to understand model blind spots.
 * Instead of using the dataset to classify sentiment in positive and negative reviews, we can use Latent Dirichlet Allocation (LDA) or BERTopic for topic-level modelling.
-* VADER's sentiment score could be added as a feature in machine learning models, blending human-coded rules with data-driven learning
+* VADER's sentiment score could be added as a feature in machine learning models, blending human-coded rules with data-driven learning.

 ## Appendix
 * Clone the repository
 * Install the required dependencies using requirements.txt
 * Run the codes scraping_final.py, scraping_spanish.py, steam_reviews_balanced_esp.csv, steam_reviews_unique.csv in the folder Scraper and Data
-  * Warning: The steam API only extracts reviews written 365 days prior to the API call.
+  * Warning: The Steam API only extracts reviews written 365 days prior to the API call.
 Therefore, running the scraping code might give different data sets and consequently different results.
 * Run the code in the file sentiment.py located in the folder Sentiment
 * Run the code in the file robustness.py located in the folder Sentiment to check for robustness
 * Run the code in the file embeddings.py located in the folder SBERT